ISSUE 02

 That discipline feeds into something bigger.
 Music isn’t just work for Wolfgang; it’s tied to his faith, something he lost and found again.
 In our first conversation, he told me, “I used to try channeling energy and offering myself up, but now I just want to be myself and let the music come through.”
 Later, he explained how that perspective changed the way he listens:

-“If we’re at our best, we’re using ourselves as the vehicle by which art and magic move through… songs naturally have a mystical spiritual sense to them too.
+“If we’re at our best, we’re using ourselves as the vehicle by which art and magic move through … songs naturally have a mystical spiritual sense to them too.
 You’ll be working on someone’s music, and that song will be directly talking to you about what’s happening in your life that day.”

-When I asked if he ever thought about legacy, he kept it simple: “I want to make records until I’m an old, old man.
+“I want to make records until I’m an old, old man.
 I hope when I leave the earth that a few people can look at the offerings I’ve left behind and sense some truth and originality behind it and find something to love and pass on.”

 Nick Matthews had just finished a new project with Wolfgang when he told me the experience felt almost otherworldly.
 “Working with Wolf was a godsend,” he says.
 In the studio, Matthews watched Wolfgang layer in details that most people would never even notice, subtle sounds that quietly reshape a song.

-The way Wolfgang works even reminded Matthews of another heavyweight he’s collaborated with.
+The way Wolfgang works even reminded Matthews of another producer he’s collaborated with.
 “He’s so much like John Gilbert, who produced Flipturn and Mt.
 Joy.
 Sometimes I actually have to stop and remind myself they’re two different people.”

 He had just finished telling me that he tries to be the kind of person he once needed, a mentor, a big brother in the scene.
 That wasn’t just talk.
 From the start, Wolfgang has opened his studio to us, introduced us to people we might never have met, and treated Enemy like it belonged here before it even had its footing.

 That outlook goes beyond music.
 He’s setting a standard for how people should be treated: with respect, patience, and a belief in what they’re doing.
+No matter where they are in their process.

 Enemy isn’t his story alone, but it wouldn’t be the same without him.
 He’s more than the subject of this issue; he’s become part of its backbone.
-In a real way, part of Enemy belongs to Wolfgang Zimmerman.

 Comments